DecisioNaut/go_docker_flow/README.md

     create_tables_dag.py    # DAG to create the table necessary sparkify_dag.py         # Project DAG
-    drop_tables_dag.py      # DAG to drop the tables .gitignore docker_compose.yaml
+    drop_tables_dag.py      # DAG to drop the tables plugins/
+    # Empty as Airflow does not accept operators as plugins since version 2.0 (see above in README.md)
+.gitignore
+docker_compose.yaml
 README.md